TheCodingDojo/algorithms/schedules/data_structures.md

  * Recursively finds the maximum integer data of the nodes in this list.
  * - Time: O(?).
  * - Space: O(?).
- * @param {Node} runner The start or current node during traversal, or null
+ * @param {ListNode} runner The start or current node during traversal, or null
  *    when the end of the list is reached.
- * @param {Node} maxNode Keeps track of the node that contains the current
+ * @param {ListNode} maxNode Keeps track of the node that contains the current
  *    max integer as it's data.
  * @returns {?number} The max int or null if none.
  */